Canishack/git_demo/README.md

 # git_demo
-This is just demo repo for educational purposes
+This is just demo repo for educational purposes <be> by Mr. Cani